mcopelandmw/mira-api-demo/mira-api-mcp-demo-guide.md

 - [ ] The Mira API MCP server connected to your tool (the connector file that links your AI tool to Meltwater)
 - [ ] An active Meltwater API key tied to your demo/buddy account
 - [ ] A Mira Project set up for the brand you plan to demo (this pre-loads brand context so Mira's answers are more relevant)
+- [ ] A Claude Desktop Project configured with instructions that tell Claude to always use the Meltwater MCP tool and include source citations with URLs in every response (see "Getting Enriched Responses with Citations" below)
 - [ ] All prompts tested in your buddy account before the live call

 **Tip:** Run through the full demo flow at least once before any customer-facing call.
 MCP connections can take a moment to initialize, and you want to know what the output looks like for your chosen brand.

+**Getting enriched responses with citations:** By default, Claude may summarize the Mira API response without including the original source links.
+To ensure every response includes structured sections, sentiment labels, and cited sources with article titles and URLs, create a Claude Desktop Project for your demo.
+Go to **Projects** in the sidebar, create a new Project (e.g., "Mira API Demo"), and add instructions like:

+> *"For every question, use the Meltwater MCP tool to retrieve real-time media intelligence.
+Always include the original source citations with article titles and URLs in your response.
+Format the response with clear sections, sentiment labels, and cited sources."*

+Select this Project before running your demo.
+This ensures the response comes back fully enriched every time, without needing to add extra instructions to your prompt.

 ---